 Observation of changes in learner behaviour, particularly in those students who are most at risk due to their culture or religion: staff should be aware of changes in student behaviour, particularly isolation or withdrawal from activities previously enjoyed.
-In this instance, staff should speak with the student to try to establish the cause and- if in doubt, they should seek advice from a DSL.
-Any unexplained absences where the learner cannot be contacted, or the family are unable to satisfactorily explain the student's absence or state their whereabouts, should be followed up by a DSL.
+In this instance, speak with the student to try to establish the cause - if in doubt, seek advice.
+Any unexplained absences where the learner cannot be contacted, or the family are unable to satisfactorily explain the student's absence or state their whereabouts, should be followed up by a Safeguarding Officer.

-External Influences: Staff should report any literature, whether in the form of books, leaflets or posters, which promote extremist activities to the DSL.
+External Influences: report any literature, whether in the form of books, leaflets or posters, that promote extremist activities to the DSL.